Deeplearn-PeD/GDELT_csv_reader/README.md

 1. Create a `data/` directory if it doesn't exist
 2. Download the master file list from GDELT
 3. Download and process all available files
-4. Store the data in `data/gdelt.db`
+4. Store the data in PostgreSQL database `gdelt_raw`

 ## Configuration

 Edit `config.py` to adjust:
-- Database location
+- Database connection settings
 - Download directory
 - Chunk size for processing
 - File types to download